apnadkarni/blt/doc/graph.rst

   **-hide**  *boolean*
     Indicates whether the marker is hidden.
 If *boolean* is true, the marker is not drawn.
-The default is "no".
+The default is "0".

   **-justify**  *justifyName*
     Specifies how the text should be justified.
 This matters only when the